imrankhan22/Explainable-Machine-Learning-with-LIME-and-H2O-in-R/README.md

 # Explainable-Machine-Learning-with-LIME-and-H2O-in-R
-The hands on project on Explainable Machine Learning with LIME and H2O in R is divided into following tasks:
 In this Project, I have learn three objectives,
 1. Use the LIME and H2O for automatic and interpretable machine learning
 2. Build Classification Models with AutoML